firetrap/Moody/first-time-with-moody.md

 In Moodle the user contacts are divided in three subsections:

 - Contacts: people who are in your contacts list
-- Strangers: people that you allready had send/receive messages
+- Strangers: people that you already had send/receive messages
 - Blocked: people that are blocked and can't send you messages

 The contacts section have two direct actions associated: